mochi-hpc/mochi-doc/docs/source/bedrock/08_flock_integration.rst

    # Or launch manually with file-based bootstrap
    # Process 1 (creates the group file)
-   $ bedrock na+sm -c config-file-bootstrap.json
+   $ bedrock na+sm -c distributed-config.json

    # Processes 2-4 (join via the group file)
-   $ bedrock na+sm -c config-file-bootstrap.json
+   $ bedrock na+sm -c distributed-config.json

+In the case where process 1 is launched before other processes, the use of ``["join", "mpi"]`` as bootstrap method will make process 1 try to join, fail, and resort to "mpi", creating a group with itself as the only member.
+Subsequent processes will find the group file present and successfully use the "join" method.

 Service discovery example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^